karlberggren/QuantumCircuitsClass/web_app/README.md

 4. Follow [these](https://cloud.google.com/sdk/docs/install) instructions to download and install the Gcloud SDK.
 5. Once installed, you'll need to authenticate your credentials and select a project to link the SDK.
 6. Now you can navigate to the `Web_app` directory and run `gcloud app deploy main/main.yaml bokeh1/bokeh1.yaml bokeh2/bokeh2.yaml dispatch.yaml` to deploy all the services.
 Alternatively, run `gcloud app deploy main/main.yaml  dispatch.yaml` to only deploy the main service.

+## Sandboxes
+#### Classical LC circuit
+*Need more information about this sandbox*
+Implemented using a bokeh server which utilizes callbacks to update the visualization.
+Because the number of varying parameters is large (k=5), precomputing all possible data points will require an unreasonable number of calculations (n^k).
+Therefore, callback was prefferd for this task.
+#### Complex wavefunction visualization
+*Need more information about this sandbox*
+#### Gaussian Wave-packet
+**Learning goal:** introduce the gaussian wavepacket as a wavefunction of special interest and show how the wavefunction and the probaility amplitude change when varying the wavefunction's parameters.
+**Implementation:** plotly with precomputed data.
+All data points are precomputed and attached to the plot object.
+A slider controls which traces are visible at any time.

+#### Quantum measurement

+#### Diffusion sandbox
+*Need more information about this sandbox*